-But a growing number of pro athletes, from PGA Tour golfer Bubba Watson to UFC great Daniel Cormier, tell success stories about CBD oil and exercise recovery.
+But a growing number of pro athletes, from NASCAR racer Jimmy Johnson to UFC great Daniel Cormier, tell success stories about CBD oil and exercise recovery.

 Today, there are two primary options for fitness buffs when it comes to recovery products that contain CBD – topical and oral.

 Topical formulas come in creams, balms, lotions, and gels.
 These products often include pain-fighting ingredients, like menthol or histamine dihydrochloride.
 So if you have a sore knee, that’s where you would apply it.

 Oral hemp-extract products include CBD oil capsules, edibles like CBD infused gummies, and CBD oil tinctures.
 Athletes typically use these products to support recovery after strenuous training or competition.

 Should You Use CBD Before or After Workout?
 Which Is Best?

 As we mentioned above, sleep is a huge factor in recovery and building muscle.
 Some sports scientists even call sleep the ultimate performance enhancer.